Tabbouleh – Parsley and Whole Grain Salad

 - 1/8 tsp ground pepper

-- Cook and cool whole grain according to package directions or read How to Cook Whole Grains.
+- If you need help cooking whole grains, read How to Cook Whole Grains.

 - In large bowl, toss together cooked whole grains, parsley, tomatoes, green onions and mint.